 It revolves around web browser cookies and one of the oldest web protocols, e-mail.

 I’m not an expert.
 Feel free to argue with me.
 I’ve tested this and I know it works.
-What’s interesting is that the e-mail doesn’t have to be secure as long as the website is secure (using SSL/HTTPS).
+What’s interesting is that the e-mail doesn’t have to be secure (it should be) as long as the website is secure (using SSL/HTTPS).